 The designs incorporate words, charms and symbols to inspire and to celebrate loved ones.
 Suetables marries modern design with the ancient craft of letter pressing by hand.
 Each letter or number is hand stamped one at a time.
 Suetables is designed and crafted with the modern, fearless woman in mind.

-Suetables has been seen on stars like Lauren Lee Smith (The Listener), Coco Rocha (model), Missy Pregrym (Rookie Blue), Abbey Lee Kershaw (model), Monika Schnarre (model), Rachel Skarsten (50 Shades of Grey, Lost Girl, Reign), Brit Januk (alpine ski racer), Sara Waisglass (Degrassi: The Next Generation) and Enuka Okuma (Rookie Blue) who also had Sue letter press her bridesmaids’ gifts.
+Suetables has been seen on stars like Coco Rocha (model), Adelaide Kane (star of Reign), Missy Pregrym (Rookie Blue), Abbey Lee Kershaw (model), Monika Schnarre (model), Rachel Skarsten (50 Shades of Grey, Lost Girl, Reign - now the face of Suetables), Lauren Lee Smith (The Listener), Sara Waisglass (Degrassi: The Next Generation) and Enuka Okuma (Rookie Blue) who also had Sue letter press her bridesmaids’ gifts.

 ABOUT SUE HENDERSON, FOUNDER + DESIGNER

 For over 10 years, Sue worked in the television industry - director of public relations for the launch of brands like HGTV, Food Network, Health Network and National Geographic, before turning to jewelry design in 2004 as a more personal means of expression.
 Sue describes her business as something that grew from her, "love of contemporary art, fashion, literature and words.”